-After hours of research, our number one recommendation is Embrace Pet Insurance.
-Embrace is a company that offers affordable premiums, flexible policies, and unlimited lifetime coverage.
+After hours of research, our number one recommendation is Lemonade Pet Insurance.
+Lemonade is a company that offers competitive rates, fast payments, and a hassle-free customer experience.

 Choosing the best insurance policy for your cat requires cultivating an understanding of the pet insurance business and doing a little self-reflection about your unique needs.
 We’ve reviewed a total of 12 of the top insurance companies in 2021.

 Michelle Schenker, COO and founder of Canine Journal, recalls the terrifying moment when a Copperhead snake bit her new pup.